-The B.A. with All-Level Teacher Certification prepares students for teaching theater.
+This degree prepares students for teaching theater.
 Involvement in two or more productions each year provides experience in the areas of acting, set design, musical theater, and technical theater.
 A focus on the UIL one act play prepares students for involvement in directing a competition play.
 Theater majors are required to audition for the fall and spring productions, and aid in productions, through performance or as part of the crew.

-A. University Core 45 hours
+A. Univers sity Core 45 hours

 BIB 1310 Introduction to the Old Testament

 BIB 1320 Introduction to the New Testament

 BIB 3305 Christian Heritage

 BIB 3310 Christian Life

 COM 2340 Communication for the Professional

 ENG 1301 Composition Studies

 ENG 1302 Composition and Literature

 EDU 3350 Educational Psychology

-2 h s from H IC
+3 hours from H IS

 GOV 2302 Texas State and Local Government

-ESS Personal Fitness and Wellness
+ESS 1200 Personal Fitness and Wellness

-UNI University Seminar
+UNI 1170 University Seminar

-MAT College Algebra
+MAT 1311 College Algebra

-O, CHE, NRC or PHY
+3 hours from Bl IO, CHE, NRC or PHY

 ENG 4352 Greek and Roman Drama

-ENG Studies in Drama
+ENG 4313 Studies in Drama

 UNI 2000 University Skills

-В. Major 39 hours
+B. Major 39 hours

 THA 1161 Theater Activities

 THA 1162 Theater Activities II

 THA 1361 Introduction to Acting

 THA 2161 Stage Makeup

 THA 2302 Principles of Acting

 THA 3301 Principles of Theatrical Scenery

 THA 3304 Principles of Theatrical Lighting

+/1111111 G1 iicutioii uii G 1 111C 7 11 C .0

 THA 3305 Principles of Theatrical Costumes

-THA 4301 Stage Directing Methods
+THA Stage Directing Methods

-THA 4304 History of Theatre I
+THA History of Theatre I

-THA 4305 History of Theatre II
+THA History of Theatre II

-THA 4324 Studies in Shakespeare
+THA Studies in Shakespeare

-THA 4326 Literature and Film
+THA Literature and Film

-THA 4365 Creative Dramatics for Elementary School Teachers
+THA Creative Dramatics for Elementary School Teachers

 THA 4368 Play Direction

-C. Suppor ting Cou ırses 14 hours
+C. Suppor ting Cou 14 hours

-COM 2312 UIL Events
+11 COM UIL Events

 ESS 1270 First Aid and CPR

-3 hours s from
+3 hours from

 ART 1305 Fundamentals of Design

 DMA 3342 Document Design

-6 hours s from -
+6 hours from Č

 ART 4308 Art Theory and Criticism

 COM 3374 Nonverbal Communication

 ENG 3305 Creative Writing

-D. Pedago gy 27 hours
+D. Pedagog gy 27 hours

-C EDS 2320 Instructional Technology
+EDS 2320 Instructional Technology

 EDS 4310 Assessment and Evaluation

 EDS 4330 Managing Diverse Classrooms

 EDS 4350 Design and Delivery

 EDS 4360 Seminar in Education

 EDS 4660 Student Teaching

 EEL 2310 Teachers, Schools, and Society

 REA 3340 Reading Writing Connection/Observation

-F. Elective 0010 8 hours
+F. Elective es 8 hours

-F. Summa
+F. Summa •

-- sity Core 45 hours
+ity Core

-Major , 39 hours
+Major 39 hours

-, ting Cou
+ting Cou

-ucation Core 27 hours
+acation Core 27 hours

-Elective 8 hours
+Elective es 8 hours

 Total 133 hours

-Total 1,7,7 110413
+Mi nor in A A rt

+14111 101 111 1 rs includ ing 9 upper level in ART

+ART 1303 Drawing I

+ART 1305 Two-Dimensional Design

+ART 3302 Painting Pengli

+ART 4308 Art Theory and Criticism

+3 hours The Theory and Officeion

+ART 2307 Survey of Art History I

+ART 2308 Survey of Art History II

+3 hours

+ART 3306 Art and Children

+ART 3308 Three-Dimensional Design

+ART 4306 Teaching Art to Adolescents

+U

-Department of Education
+School of Education

-The Department of Education at Lubbock Christian University is recognized for preparing educators who are ready for the classroom.
+The School of Education at Lubbock Christian University is recognized for preparing educators who are ready for the classroom.
 Even though theory is at the core, the most of time is spent in very practical applications of the current best practices in the classroom.
-The traditional programs in education have a strong field-based component, allowing pre-service educators a variety of opportunities to work with children in the early childhood, middle school, and/or high school settings.
+The traditional programs in education have a strong field-based component, allowing preservice educators a variety of opportunities to work with children in the early childhood, middle school, and/or high school settings.
 Alternative programs are also available for individuals who have a bachelor's degree and would like to pursue educator certification.
 The overall design of the programs stems from careful review, state and national standards, and the best practices defined in current research and application.
 Programs comply with the No Child Left Behind Act.
 Other special features of the program include the following.